Super-pressure balloon

-A superpressure balloon (SPB) is a style of aerostatic balloon where the volume of the balloon is kept relatively constant in the face of changes in ambient pressure outside the balloon, and the temperature of the contained lifting gas.
+A super-pressure balloon (SPB) is a style of aerostatic balloon where the volume of the balloon is kept relatively constant in the face of changes in ambient pressure outside the balloon, and the temperature of the contained lifting gas.
 This allows the balloon to keep a stable altitude for long periods.
 This is in contrast with much more common variable-volume balloons, which are either only partially filled with lifting gas, or made with more elastic materials.
 Also referred to as pumpkin or ultra long distance balloons (ULDB) balloons, the sealed balloon envelopes have a pumpkin shape at flight altitude.

 Operation

 In a variable-volume balloon, the volume of the lifting gas changes due to heating and cooling in the diurnal cycle.
 The cycle is magnified by a greenhouse effect inside the balloon, while the surrounding atmospheric gas is subject to a much more limited cyclical temperature change.
 As the lift gas heats and expands, the displacement of atmospheric gas increases, while the balloon weight remains constant.
 Its buoyancy increases, and this leads to a rise in altitude unless it is compensated by venting gas.
 Conversely, if the balloon cools and drops, it becomes necessary to release ballast.
 Since both ballast and gas are finite, there is a limit to how long a variable-volume balloon can compensate in order to stabilize its altitude.

 In contrast, a superpressure balloon experiences smaller changes in altitude without compensation maneuvers.
 Because the volume of the balloon is more constrained, so is the volume of air displaced by it.
 In accordance with the Principle of Archimedes, the upward force on the balloon is equal to the weight of the displaced ambient gas.
 In this case the ambient gas is the atmospheric gas displaced by the balloon.
 The weight of the displaced atmospheric gas decreases as the balloon rises, because atmospheric density diminishes with increasing altitude.
 So the force pushing the balloon upward diminishes with altitude and at some particular altitude, the upward force equals the weight of the balloon.
 As a result, the balloon remains stable in a finite equilibrium altitude range for long periods.

 The disadvantage is that such balloons require much stronger materials than non-pressurized types.